 Education CV

-She also brings over five years of experience in climate change communication, including hosting and producing radio shows and podcasts.
-Her passion for environmental advocacy extends to her creative work, having published Dear Earth, a poetry collection that combines art and advocacy.
-She is also a published researcher on sustainable governance in healthcare and has co-authored a book and several articles on the subject.
+Léa has represented youth voices and legal perspectives for environmental action at major international fora, including Stockholm+50, COP27, COP28, the UNFCCC SB58 Conference and the 2025 UN Ocean Conference.
+She also brings over five years of experience in climate communication, having hosted and produced environmental radio shows and podcasts.
+In addition, she is a published researcher on sustainable governance in healthcare and has co-authored a book and several academic articles on the topic.

 Fields of research